AryanSehgal/ml-algorithms-from-scratch/README.md

- # ScratchML: ML Algorithms from Scratch
+ # ML Algorithms from Scratch

 This repo is a growing collection of scratch implementations of the most common conventional machine learning algorithms — built without relying on high-level libraries like scikit-learn.